H4t4way/OSCP-Notes/README.md

-#Firt coma of OSCP Notes
+#First coma of OSCP Notes